 - Go back to the Home tab and press Start.

 One small warning, the app might not work with 5G/LTE connections because it does not currently support IPv6.

 Filter inappropriate content with OpenDNS

 If you want something that will do most of the heavy lifting on its own, one of your best options is OpenDNS.
 This service provides reliable content filtering, and even tech-savvy kids will have trouble finding a workaround.
 How does it work?
-By default, when connected to Wi-Fi, you use your internet service provider’s DNS server, but you can swap it for OpenDNS.
+By default, when connected to Wi-Fi, you use your internet service provider’s DNS (domain name server), but you can swap it for OpenDNS.
 It will automatically filter all inappropriate content.